demcgee/skinny-rails/README.md

 to run the tests: `bin/rspec`
 to run this project: `foreman start`

-check in your work regularly, and let me (@bvandgrift) know if you have any questions or need any help.

 ## Libraries used:

 * Factory Girl -- factories and generators